HossamSayed99/Traffic/README.md

 ## Walkthrough

 At first I tried the convolutional network shown in CS50AI 2020 lecture 5 for the CNN.
 This CNN had:
-A. One convolutional Layer that learns 32 filters using 2*2 kernels
+1. One convolutional Layer that learns 32 filters using 2*2 kernels
-B. One max-pooling layer using 2*2 pool size
+2. One max-pooling layer using 2*2 pool size
-C. 1 hidden layer with 128 nodes and a "relu" activation function
+3. 1 hidden layer with 128 nodes and a "relu" activation function
-D. dropout of 0.5 to avoid overfitting
+4. dropout of 0.5 to avoid overfitting
-E. An ouput layer with output units for all number of categoreies
+5. An ouput layer with output units for all number of categoreies

 This implementation of the CNN network did not prouduce satsifactory results on big datasets, accuaracy was around 60 %.